-Dr. Richard Chan has perfected a lot of smiles with Invisalign in Bothell, Monroe and Mill Creek, Washington as well as at his Juneau and Sitka, Alaska orthodontic offices (yup, he’s an orthodontist on the move!).
+Dr. Richard Chan has perfected a lot of smiles with Invisalign in Bothell, Monroe and Mill Creek, Washington as well as at his Juneau, Alaska orthodontic offices (yup, he’s an orthodontist on the move!).
 Considering how dedicated he is to technology, it’s no wonder he’s a proponent of the innovative treatment.
 However, it’s important to know that orthodontics isn’t one-size-fits-all and understanding the advantages and disadvantages of Invisalign, as well as keeping in mind your own unique needs and diagnosis, will be the key to making an informed decision about your care.
 This guide will help if you’re trying to determine if you should opt for braces or Invisalign.

 How Does Invisalign Work?